soyshlee/soyshlee.github.io/README.md

 # Digital Resume Inspired by _The Office_ (U.S. Version)
 ### Key Idea
-To document the process of creating a website for my personal portfolio from the ideation and planning phase through production, execution, and publishing.
+To document the website creation process from ideation and planning through production, execution, and publishing.

 ### Why Make This from Scratch?
-- More creative liberty
-- Nostalgic interface
-- Free
+Although there are faster and more optimized options to host and design my website, I wanted to challenge myself on creating my own from scratch because
+1. it give me more creative liberty as I won't be limited in color choices or layout designs,
+2. it allows me to create an interface that reminds me of pages that were once interactive and fun before everything became commercialized and minimalistic <sub>(Bebo, Myspace, Tumblr circa 2009)</sub>,
+3. and it also helps that this is <ins>free</ins> and I wouldn't have to worry about my imagination being stuck behind a paywall.

 ### Why _The Office_?
-- I was obsessed with this show all throughout highschool and university
-- One of the building blocks for my humor
+This show sparked my love for mockumentaries and was one of the building blocks for my humor as I was very much a #1 fan all throughout high school ~even owning a few "Shrute Farms" t-shirts~.
-- Sparked my love for mockumenteries

 ### Tools Used
 - Affinity Designer (Adobe Illustrator Alternative)